-You will only need a reader’s ticket if you are consulting original documents.
+You will only need a reader’s ticket to access the original document reading rooms.
+If you are bringing an assistant or companion into the original document reading rooms they will also need to obtain a reader’s ticket.
 To obtain or renew a reader’s ticket you will need to register your personal details and view a document handling video.

 You can either register online within six weeks of your intended visit or use any of the computer terminals in the reader registration room, located on the second floor.
 This should take you less than 15 minutes.
 You can then collect your reader’s ticket from the registration desk in the reader registration room.